ueffel/caddy-brotli/README.md

 Requires Caddy 2+.

-Uses the pure go brotli implementation <https://github.com/andybalholm/brotli>
+Uses the pure Go Brotli implementation <https://github.com/andybalholm/brotli>

-This implementation is NOT high performance, so it is not recommended to use this encoding as primary compression algorithm.
-Use gzip instead.
+This implementation is not high performance on better compression levels (5-12), so it is not recommended to use this encoding as primary compression algorithm.
+Use zstd with a gzip fallback instead.

+Zstd (klauspost/compress) at level `better` is 3x faster than Brotli at level 4 (similar compression ratios on `Isaac.Newton-Opticks.txt` test data).

 ## Installation